-Concentration of credit risk: Aside from its debt instruments, including investments in Structured Finance Notes, financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash deposits at financial institutions.
+Concentration of credit risk: Aside from the Company's investments, financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash deposits at financial institutions.
 At various times during the year, the Company may exceed the federally insured limits.
 The Company places cash deposits only with high credit quality institutions which OFS Advisor believes will mitigate the risk of loss due to credit risk.
-The amount of loss due to credit risk from debt investments, if borrowers completely fail to perform according to the terms of the contracts, and the collateral or other security for those instruments proved to be of no value to the Company, is equal to the sum of the Company's recorded investment in debt instruments and the unfunded loan commitments disclosed in Note 6.
+The amount of loss due to credit risk from its investments, if borrowers completely fail to perform according to the terms of the contracts, is equal to the sum of the Company's recorded investments and the unfunded commitments disclosed in Note 6.